Samuel Finley: Personal life

+Final days

 Finley died on July 17, 1766.
 Archibald Alexander describes Finley's "dying experience" in his Thoughts on Religious Experience, and notes that "during his whole sickness he was never heard to utter a repining word; and in taking leave of his dearest friends he was never seen to shed a tear, or exhibit any sign of sorrow."
 After his death his slaves were auctioned on the Princeton campus.

 It is thought that the so-called "Stamp Act Trees" (sycamores) planted in front of the then-President's home at Princeton were planted by Finley.